Asplenium ruprechtii: Taxonomy

 A global phylogeny of Asplenium published in 2020 divided the genus into eleven clades, which were given informal names pending further taxonomic study.
 A. ruprechtii belongs to the "A. cordatum subclade" of the "Schaffneria clade".
 The Schaffneria clade has a worldwide distribution, and members vary widely in form and habitat.
 There is no clear morphological feature that unites the A. cordatum subclade; the sister species of A. ruprechtii is A. rhizophyllum, which shares an undivided leaf blade and a proliferating tip, while the other three species are scaly spleenworts of dry habitats in Africa and the Middle East.

+Hybrids

+A. ruprechtii hybridizes with several other spleenworts in east Asia.
+With the diploid A. incisum, it forms A. castaneoviride, which encompasses both the diploid F1 hybrid and a fertile allotetraploid derived from it.
+The hybrid A. × bimixtum contains a genomic contribution from A. quadrivalens as well as A. ruprechtii and A. incisum, and occurs as a tetraploid.
+A. ruprechtii hybridizes with the diploid A. sarelii to form A. × kitazawae, which comprises a diploid F1 hybrid and its fertile allotetraploid derivative, and with A. pekinense, an autotetraploid formed from A. sarelii, to form the triploid A. × uiryeongse.
+In Japan it hybridizes with A. coenobiale to form A. × tosaense, and with A. tenuicaule to form A. × akaishiense.